redk4n/redk4n/README.md

-hello all, I am redk4n
+hi all, I am redk4n

+I am try to be a blockchain developer